will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### SQL

-SQL is probably the most traditional and widely used transactional programming interface, as it is the de facto standard for interacting with most classic relational database systems.
+SQL is probably the most traditional and widely used transactional programming interface, as it is the de facto standard for interacting with most relational database systems.
 Running a simple interactive style transaction in SQL might look like the following, where standard SQL queries and updates can be wrapped inside a transactional block:

 ```sql
 BEGIN TRANSACTION;